by Earl L. Henn (1934-1997)

 The New Testament makes it abundantly clear that God expects Christians to keep this festival.
 Paul writes, "Therefore let us keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth" (I Corinthians 5:8).

-Throughout the New Testament, God uses leaven as a symbol of sin.
+Throughout the New Testament, God uses leaven as a symbol of sin, of corruption.
 Jesus warns, "Beware of the leaven of the Pharisees, which is hypocrisy" (Luke 12:1).
 In discussing the danger of sin spreading, Paul uses the phrase "a little leaven leavens the whole lump" on two separate occasions (I Corinthians 5:6; Galatians 5:9).

-Paul plainly instructs that the purpose of keeping the Days of Unleavened Bread is to remind us of our need to remove sin from our lives.
+Paul plainly instructs that the purpose of keeping the Feast of Unleavened Bread is to remind us of our need to remove sin from our lives.